longturn/freeciv21/docs/Contributing/visual-studio.rst

 Final Steps and Notes
 =====================

+As of this writing there are some issues with configuring, compiling (building), debugging and installing Freeciv21 inside of the Visual Studio user interface:

+* Issue 1003: Support Windows Visual Studio presets in CMakePresets.json
+* Issue 1006: Install target fails on Visual Studio on Windows

-As of this writing, there is not a fully integrated setup for configuring, compiling (building) and debugging Freeciv21 inside of the Visual Studio user interface.
-If you open any file (such as :file:`CMakeLists.txt`) and make a change, Visual Studio will prompt to :strong:`Generate` updated C++ Intellisense information.
+With regards to Issue 1003, If you open any file (such as :file:`CMakeLists.txt`) and make a change, Visual Studio will prompt to :strong:`Generate` updated C++ Intellisense information.
 If selected, Visual Studio will configure using the ``fullrelease`` preset in :file:`CMakePresets.json` using the Ninja generator.
 Ninja only supports MSVC in Visual Studio.
-However, the Longturn community does not support MSVC due to licensing constraints.
-Instead the Longturn community supports the open source LLVM Clang-Cl compiler on Windows in Visual Studio (note that GCC is used in :doc:`MSYS2 <msys2>`).
+However, the Longturn community does not support the MSVC compiler because the code requires proprietary extensions that MSVC doesn't implement.
+Instead the Longturn community supports the open source LLVM Clang-Cl compiler on Windows in Visual Studio as it supports the required proprietary extensions (note that GNU GCC is used in :doc:`MSYS2 <msys2>` on Windows).
 In order to configure, compile and debug with Clang-Cl you must do all the work from the command line.
 You will still want to allow Visual Studio to generate Intellisense data as that will aid in development, however understand that compiling with MSVC is not supported by the community and will most likely fail.

-Until Issue 1003 is resolved, these are the steps to configure, compile (build) and install Freeciv21 using Visual Studio:
+Until Issue 1003 is resolved, these are the steps to configure and compile (build) Freeciv21 using Visual
+Studio:

 .. code-block:: rst

   cmake . -B build -G "Visual Studio 17 2022" -DCMAKE_INSTALL_PREFIX=$PWD/build/install
   cmake --build build
-  cmake --build build --target install
+  cmake --build build --target install     # Not working until Issue 1006 is resolved

 The first command configures Visual Studio to compile a Debug version of the programs and places the install location to be a sub-directory of the :file:`build` directory for use during debugging and testing purposes.
-The second and third commands then "builds" and "installs" the configured code solution.
+The second and third command then "builds" and "installs" the configured code solution.
 You will need to manually start the client and/or server to test.

-The first time you run the configure command (first line) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file :file:`vcpkg.json`.
-This will take a very long time.
+.. note:: The first time you run the configure command (first line in the code block above) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file: :file:`vcpkg.json`.
+  :strong:`This will take a very long time`.
 On a fast computer with a good Internet connection it will take at least 3 hours to complete.
 Everything will be downloaded and compiled into the :file:`C:\\Tools\\vcpkg` directory, or wherever you configured :file:`vcpkg` earlier.
 Binaries for the packages will be copied into the :file:`./build/` directory inside of the main Freeciv21 directory and reused for subsequent builds.

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN